WrightonLabCSU/JGI-API-Request/README.md

 ```bash
 python3 request-JGI-API.py --tsv taxon_oids.csv --output test-output.tsv --metadata_output test-metadata-output.tsv --token "Bearer /api/sessions/9e062d1805e57e9b36291a821ba58f29"
 ```
-**NOTE: The W2 uses a very outdated version of python.
-Ensure you are NOT in a conda environment and that you use `python3` to call the script.**
+**NOTE: Ensure you are NOT in a conda environment and that you use `python3` to call the script.
+(This is specific to WrightonLabCSU users on the W2 server.**

 Replace `"Bearer your_api_session_token_here"` with your actual JGI API session token.